-I. INTRODUCTION
+I. Introduction

-This solicitation seeks proposals that enable experienced researchers with active research programs to take risks not typically associated with proposals submitted to core programs by pivoting to research areas where they have no proven track record, gaining knowledge from a different discipline and using it to forge new directions in their research field, or exploring divergent, bold, and ambitious research ideas where the expected scientific outcomes are highly uncertain and the potential to transform a field is significant, or experienced researchers with a hiatus in research activity to reestablish a foundation for sustained research productivity and broader impacts [4-10].
-This solicitation invites proposals from the broad spectrum of the highly skilled scientific workforce in engineering fields that NSF supports to ensure diversity of thought in innovation [1].
-BRITE PIs will actively engage in advancing their fields, serving as role models for STEM students, and serving the nation in addressing current and future real-world challenges.
+This solicitation seeks proposals that enable experienced researchers with active research programs to take risks not typically associated with proposals submitted to core programs by pivoting to research areas where they have no proven track record, gaining knowledge from a different discipline and using it to forge new directions in their research field or entering a new field, or experienced researchers with a hiatus in research activity to reestablish a foundation for sustained research productivity and broader impacts [4-10].
+This solicitation invites proposals from the broad spectrum of the highly skilled scientific workforce in engineering fields that NSF's Division of Civil, Mechanical and Manufacturing Innovation (CMMI) supports to ensure diversity of thought in innovation.
+BRITE PIs will actively engage in advancing their fields, serving as mentors and role models for STEM students, and serving the nation in addressing current and future real-world challenges.

-This 2024 NSF BRITE solicitation consists of three tracks:
+This 2025 NSF BRITE solicitation consists of two tracks: